 As described in Section 1.1.1., Atlantic prepared a seen area analysis as the initial step in evaluating visual impacts.
 The seen area analysis is based on the ACP preferred route (as mapped by Atlantic) and topography from 10-meter Digital Elevation Model (DEM) data provided by the United States Geological Survey (USGS).
 The analysis was performed using the Viewshed Analysis tool in ArcGIS, the industry standard for GIS mapping and analysis.
+The Viewshed Analysis tool creates a single polygon representing the portion of the earth's surface that is potentially visible from at least one point along the ACP corridor, based on topography.

 In addition to requesting the seen area analysis, the USFS provided lists of potential KOPs (along with latitude/longitude coordinates) to be evaluated in this study.
 Figures 2-1 through 2-3 show the seen area for the GWNF and MNF, as well as the originally-suggested KOPs.
-USFS selected these KOPs to represent locations where the ACP crosses or could potentially be seen from roads, trails and floatable rivers, and other recreational or publicly used areas within national forest lands (USFS 2015).
+USFS selected these KOPs to represent locations where the ACP crosses or could potentially be seen from roads, trails and floatable rivers, and other recreational or publicly used areas within national forest lands (USFS, 2015).
+The GWNF and MNF did not request a "times seen" analysis (i.e., identification of KOPs that offered views of multiple segments of the corridor).
+Instead, Atlantic understood that the KOPs selected by GWNF and MNF represented views that were prominent and provided views of substantial segments (or multiple segments) of the corridor.

 Table 2-1 includes the list of suggested KOPs, as well as a determination, based on field work (see Section 2.3), of whether existing vegetation or other conditions permitted actual views of the ACP from those KOPs.
-Atlantic assigned unique ID numbers to each of these points for ease of identification.
+Atlantic assigned unique ID numbers to each of these points for ease of identification.1

 The seen area analysis and KOP identification process were performed twice: once in October 2015, and again in March 2016.
 The second analysis was necessitated by a major ACP reroute in early 2016.
-That reroute resulted in the elimination of several KOPs from analysis, and the addition of others.
-As a result, there are gaps in the KOP numbering sequence, which are described in Note 1 of Table 2-1.
+That reroute resulted in the